TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-replication-application-recovery.md

 ### **I get an error that says that the core count limit was reached**

 This happens when your subscription has run out of its allocated quota of virtual machine cores, and is unable to create the virtual machine.
-You can check the available quota by going to Subscription > Usage + quotas.
+You can check the available quota by going to **Subscription** > **Usage + quotas**.
 You can have the quota increased by opening a support request to increase your virtual machine core count quota.

 ### **I get an error that says that the resource was disallowed by policy**